Nommington/Hangman-Game/README.md

 # Star Trek: The Next Generation Hangman
->A game created using HTML/CSS and Vanilla Javascript, with styling and sound effects to make you feel like you're on the bridge of the Enterprise.
+>A game created using HTML/CSS and Vanilla JavaScript, with styling and sound effects to make you feel like you're on the bridge of the Enterprise.
 ## Guess the name of the Enterprise crew member!
 >Use letter keys to guess the name of the crew member, but watch your **hull integrity**.
 If it reaches zero you will experience a **WARP CORE BREACH** and it's **GAME OVER**!